Elisabetta Canalis: Acting and presenting

-Though she wears animal leather bags and shoes, she posed for PETA's "I'd Rather Go Naked than Wear Fur" campaign in 2011.
+She posed for PETA's "I'd Rather Go Naked than Wear Fur" campaign in 2011.

 For two nights, she co-hosted for the second time the Sanremo Music Festival 2012 and acted with the singer Adriano Celentano in the role of "Messy Italia".

 In March 2015, she was appointed Goodwill Ambassador UNICEF Italy.

+Canalis returned to acting for the 2024 Gianluca Ansanelli film Come far litigare mamma e papà.

 Modeling

 Canalis was featured in the 2003 Max nude calendar.

 She has been a spokeswoman and runway model from 2006 to 2009 for the fashion brand "Hollywood Milano", a Milan-based disco club.

 She promoted in a spot recorded in New York the new city limousine Musa "5th Avenue".

 In June 2011 she appeared in a photoshoot of the Spanish version of Vogue, and in September 2011 in the Arabian version of Harper's Bazaar.
 That same year, she modeled for Roberto Cavalli.

 Canalis was June 2010 cover girl for the third time on Vanity Fair.
 In the same year, she is, for the Italian version of Vanity Fair, the 4th woman most beautiful in 2010.
 She has been also on 2010 the 7th most beautiful woman for Maxim and in top 50 for DT Spain magazine.

 Thanks to Clooney, she gained a contract as spokesmodel for Pantene.
 In The Netherlands, she is a spokesperson for Auping.
 She was the covergirl for a June 2012 edition of Sportweek Dreams, a special edition of La Gazzetta dello Sport.
 The shoot was in Santo Domingo.
 She appeared in a July 2012 advertisement for PETA.
 For Milano Fashion Week that year she modeled on the runway for Philipp Plein and for the new collection of Miss Bikini.
 On 2016 she became testimonial for the sportwear brand DEHA.